Media Kit // 2025-2026

 Comp Shows

-The debate format of PTI with the cultural intimacy and generational friction of Desus & Mero.
+The debate format of PTI with the cultural intimacy and generational friction of Desus and Mero.

 361K